Find Affordable College Courses

 Women make up 27% of the EE majors at the school.

 With a ranking of #8, University of Colorado at Colorado Springs did quite well on this year’s most popular schools for electrical engineering students working on their master’s degree.
-Located in the city of Colorado Springs, UCCS is a public school with a fairly large student population.
+Located in the large city of Colorado Springs, UCCS is a public school with a large student population.

 Women make up 30% of the EE majors at the school.